2.1 Introduction to Numeric Vectors

 #> [1] 5

-When you assign several values to a name, the order of the values will not change after assignment.
-If you create two numeric vectors containing the same numbers but in different orders, the two vectors will be two different ones maintaining the specified orders.
-For example,
+When you assign multiple values to a vector, R preserves the exact order of elements as you specify.
+If you create two numeric vectors containing the same numbers but in different orders, they are considered two distinct vectors because the order of elements matters in R.

 #> [1] 6 1 3 3 5 5